Gesa Power House Theatre presents The Villalobos Brothers in concert on Saturday, October 28 at 7:00 p.m.

 The Villalobos Brothers have collaborated and recorded with legendary musicians and Grammy winners, including Paddy Moloney and The Chieftains, Dan Zanes, Jay Rodriguez, Pierre Boulez, Dolly Parton and Eddie Palmieri.

-The Villalobos Brothers are: Ernesto Villalobos, lead vocals and violin Alberto Villalobos, lead vocals and violin Luis Villalobos, lead vocals and violin Humberto Flores, back-up vocals and guitar Rosa Avila, drums Leo Sherman, bass.
+The Villalobos Brothers are: Ernesto Villalobos, Alberto Villalobos, and Luis Villalobos, lead vocals and violin; Humberto Flores, back-up vocals and guitar; Rosa Avila, drums; and Leo Sherman, bass.

 The Villalobos Brothers were born and raised in Xalapa, Veracruz, Mexico.
 They spent their childhood listening to their grandmother Cristina Vásquez sing and play guitar and accordion after a day’s work.
 They took up the violin as children and soon learned to sing and play other instruments, including guitar and piano.

 Reserved seating tickets ($30-$25 Adults, $20 Student) will be available to Members on Friday, September 8, to Email Subscribers on Friday, September 15, and to the public on Friday, September 22.